Family, friends preparing to lay Jassy Correia to rest

-BOSTON (WHDH) - Hours after a somber vigil in Boston, family and friends of Jassy Correia, the 23-year-old mother who authorities say was found dead in the trunk of her kidnapper’s car last week, will gather for her wake on Friday.
+DORCHESTER, MASS.
+(WHDH) - Hours after a somber vigil in Boston, family and friends of Jassy Correia, the 23-year-old mother who authorities say was found dead in the trunk of her kidnapper’s car last week, began to gather for her wake.

-Correia’s family will hold a wake from 5 to 9 p.m. at St. Peter’s Church on Bowdoin Street.
+Correia’s family held a wake from 5 to 9 p.m.
+Friday at St. Peter’s Church on Bowdoin Street.
 A funeral mass will follow at the same church on Saturday at 10 a.m.
 A private burial has been planned.

 At a vigil Thursday night, Correia’s grief-stricken family members said they are still coming to grips with their loss.